 Actions can include booking less revenue than initially expected.
 Even though earning less revenue is risky for the financial outcome and profit, early write-downs help you avoid being blindsided and having to write down at the end of the project because the budget was inaccurate and you didn't track or review the numbers regularly.

-Note: It is best practice to keep your bookings as true as possible.
+Note: It is best practice to keep your bookings as accurate as possible.
 Rather than changing your contract or hourly rate, accept the write-down instead.
 That way, you retain traceability and the project history, and you can learn from the project's progression when doing quotes in the future.

 Also read: Introduction to Project Financial Management

-The current hourly rate shows how much you spend on labour in real time, helping you effectively manage and reduce project costs.
+The current hourly rate shows how much you spend on labour in real-time, helping you effectively manage and reduce project costs.

 Also read: The project triangle: How to balance time, budget and scope